(a) An Active Member is a teacher:

-- Those persons described by Section 12 of the Teaching Profession Act;
+(i) as described in Section 12 of the Teaching Profession Act; or,

 (a) A Reserve Member is a teacher or other qualified person engaged on a day-to-day basis to take the place of a person regularly employed as a teacher by an Education Entity as defined by the Education Act, who has been employed as such for not less than fifteen (15) days in the preceding and/or the current school year, and who: